ethereum/devp2p/caps/eth.md

 ### eth/70 ()

-Version 70 added the [CellAvailability] message to exchange custody information which represents cell IDs sending peer has stored.
+Version 70 added the [CellAvailability] message to exchange custody information which represents cell indicies sending peer has stored.
 New message types, [GetCells] and [Cells] were introduced to support cell-level messaging.

 ### eth/69 ([EIP-7642], April 2025)